uni-tue-kn/TCBee/README.md

 * provides a command-line program to record flows and track current data rates
 * monitors both packet headers for incoming and outgoing packets
-* hooks onto the linux kernel tcp sending and receiving functions to read kernel metrics **per packet**
+* hooks onto the linux kernel functions to read tcp kernel metrics **per packet**
-* stores recorded data in a structured flow database
+* stores recorded data in a structured SQL flow database (SQLite or DuckDB)
 * provides a simple plugin interface to calculate metrics from recorded data and save the results
 * comes with a visualization tool to analyse and compare TCP flow metrics
 * provides a rust library to access flow data for custom visualization tools

 Special thanks to Evelyn (https://github.com/ScatteredDrifter) and Lars for their support during development.

 ## Architecture